Kodaku/PlanViewer/README.md

 Now you can open in the folder the file index.html and see the resulting output as a series of red, green and blue boxes if you've launched a planner or as a black screen if don't have launched any before

+## Other Resources on how to use it

 If this don't make sense to you don't worry i'll make a small tutorial on YouTube on how to use it or you can email me at:

 sugaku.no.coding@gmail.com